zampleworks/ZPki/MdDocs/New-ZPkiCertRequest.md

 # New-ZPkiCertRequest

 ## SYNOPSIS
-Not finished, do not use..
+This cmdlet is not finished, do not use..

 ## SYNTAX